vs Cin7Vendor comparison

 The mismatch is one of shape, not capability:

-- Limited multi-channel supplier comms.
-EDI for major suppliers (Omni only).
-Email for everyone else.
-WhatsApp Business and supplier-portal scraping are not native.
+• Limited multi-channel supplier comms.
+EDI is oriented around larger supplier/retailer relationships.
+Email covers many others.
+WhatsApp Business and supplier-portal scraping are not the center of the workflow.

-- Wrong shape for buyer-side simplicity.
-Cin7 is built around the seller side — managing how products go to your customers.
+• Wrong shape for buyer-side simplicity.
+Cin7 is built around the seller side — managing how your products go to your customers.
 The buyer side (managing how supplier products come to you) is functional but not the strength.

 Where LineNow fits